 Cold-formed steel framing is outperforming wood framing in the construction industry right now.
 With a rising demand for improved standards in quality, security, and performance in construction—cold-formed steel framing can be considered one of the best construction methods.

 Lumber prices are too high—what can I do?

-Lumber prices have increased rapidly this year due to significant shortages.
+Lumber prices increased rapidly in 2020 due to significant shortages.
 Many are switching to cold-formed steel (CFS) framing and trusses for their projects.
 Studies show that builders can save up to 24% with steel framing.
 But what if my project is already designed with wood?
 No problem!
 Here we show you how a simple redesign can save you time and money.

 Lumber prices are now up more than 170%.
 The NAHB estimates that this has added over $600,000 to the cost of a typical 100-unit apartment project.

 Lumber commodity prices are expected to continue to be high well into 2021.

 Here’s a comparison of lumber vs. CFS pricing in 2020:

 Builders and developers for both residential and nonresidential projects with wood framing are now finding an opportunity to switch to steel.
 Selecting a framing material for your project is one of the most important decisions to make.
 Framing accounts for about 20% of the total cost of the construction—that is why it’s ideal to use a material proven to create a durable and reliable structure.
 Check out Faster Construction with Cold-Formed Steel.
 Using CFS cuts down costs in comparison to a typical wood structure.

 It’s Not Too Late to Consider Steel

 Did you know that at BASE4 we are working with many owners to re-imagine wood-framed projects as CFS?
 Let us help you.